+Number of Enrolled Students Awarded Aids Full-time First-time First-year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2024 cohort) в Number of students in line a who applied for need-based financial aid С Number of students in line b who were determined to have financial need D Number of students in line ${f c}$ who were awarded any financial aid Е Number of students in line d who were awarded any need-based scholarship or grant aid F Number of students in line d who were awarded any need-based self-help aid G Number of students in line d who were awarded any non-need- based scholarship or grant aid н Number of students in line d whose need was fully met ( exclude PLUS loans, unsubsidized loans, and private alternative loans) I On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC ( PLUS loans, unsubsidized loans, and private alternative loans) J The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC ( PLUS loans, unsubsidized loans, and private alternative loans ) к Average need-based scholarship or grant award of those in line e L Average need-based self-help award ( excluding PLUS loans, unsubsidized loans, and private alternative loans ) of those in line f

 Full-time First-time First-year Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2022 cohort) 752 3572 699 В Number of students in line a who applied for need-based financial aid 708 3166 518 С Number of students in line b who were determined to have financial need 487 2174 363 D Number of students in line c who were awarded any financial aid 478 2108 316 Ε Number of students in line d who were awarded any need-based scholarship or grant aid 452 1900 267 F Number of students in line d who were awarded any needbased self-help aid 370 1612 209 G Number of students in line d who were awarded any non- need-based scholarship or grant aid 5 15 0 Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 56 338 36 I On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 65.3% 68.2% 54.9% J The average financial aid package of those in line d .
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ 9,097 \$ 9,524 \$ 5,671 ĸ Average need-based scholarship and grant award of those in line e \$ 7,048 \$ 7,194 \$ 3,946 L Average need-based self-help award ( excluding PLUS loans , unsubsidized loans, and private alternative loans) of those in line f \$ 3,075 \$ 3,755 \$ 3,504 M Average need-based loan ( excluding PLUS loans , unsubsidized loans , and private alternative loans ) of those in line f who were awarded a need-based loan \$ 3,018 \$ 3,672 \$ 3,504
+Fresh) Less Than Full-time Undergrad М Average need-based loan ( excluding PLUS loans, unsubsidized loans, and private alternative loans ) of those in line f who were awarded a need-based loan

-H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.
+H2A.
+Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.

-- Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year should also be counted as full-time undergraduates.

-Full-time First-time First-year Full-time Undergrad (Incl.
-Fresh.)
-Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 40 262 7 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 1,902 \$ 2,360 \$ 1,464

-Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant N/A N/A N/A Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p N/A N/A N/A
+Number of Enrolled Students Awarded Non-need-based Scholarships and Grants Full-time First-time First-year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) ο Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line ${\bf p}$